 Hestia personified the fire hat was burning in the hearth of every home.
 All families poured sweet wine in her name and dedicated her the richest portion.
 The hearth fire was not allowed to go out by any family unless it was ritually extinguished.
 Hestia may not have had a public cult, but she was always worshipped in any temple, regardless of the god the temple was dedicated to.

 Hestia was a kind, forgiving goddess and had a discrete character.
 She never left her residence, the sacred mountain of Olympus and never participated in any disputes or wars.
 For this reason, all Olympian gods respected and loved her.

-A bashful woman, usually seated.
+Goddess Hestia was depicted as a bashful woman, usually seated.